perezdotcom/prescom/README.md

-- 👋 Hi, I’m @perezdotcom
+- 👋 Hi, I’m @ your momma
-- 👀 Interested in learning Github
+- 👀 Just trying to lern me sum  Github

-- 📫 "Reach me" via Linked In profile perezdotcom or via this gmail address: redjacketrooper@gmail.com.
+- 📫 "Reach me" via the InterWebs, but honestly over most "people" in this here fakeass realm.
-- You can otherwise learn more about my "narrative" at www.steve-perez.com
+- You can otherwise learn more about my "narrative" at www.BiteMe.com

 <!---
-perezdotcom/perezdotcom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->